OpenEvalProject/evals/manuscripts/elife-67172/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/67172/elife-67172-fig5-v1.jpg)

-**Figure 5.:** Signaling from a G12D mutation in the native (nat) Kras allele and from a Q61R mutation in the codon-optimized (ex3op) Kras allele is outside of the window of optimal signaling level achieved by Kras(Gnat12D) and Krasex3op(Q61R).
-Loss of p53 alleviates the selection against oncogenic stress and allows the recovery of a Q61R mutation in Kras allele or a Gex3op12D mutation in the Kras allele with elevated mutant:wildtype (mut:wt) mRNA allelic ratio.nat
+**Figure 5.:** Signaling from a G12D mutation in the native (nat) Kras allele and from a Q61R mutation in the codon-optimized (ex3op) Kras allele is outside of the window of optimal signaling level achieved by Krasnat(G12D) and Krasex3op(Q61R).
+Loss of p53 alleviates the selection against oncogenic stress and allows the recovery of a Q61R mutation in Krasex3op allele or a G12D mutation in the Krasnat allele with elevated mutant:wildtype (mut:wt) mRNA allelic ratio.

 There are three presumptions to the above model (Figure 5).
 First, Q61 oncogenic mutations in Kras activate the MAPK pathway more potently than G12/13 mutations.
 In agreement, a Q61R mutation in Nras and/or Kras has a much (1000 times) slower intrinsic hydrolysis rate, higher GTP-loading, and more robust activation of the MAPK pathway, and when activated in the skin or hematopoietic system in vivo, is more tumorigenic than the corresponding G12D mutation (Burd et al., 2014; Kong et al., 2016; Pershing et al., 2015).
 We also find that the expression of three downstream Ras target genes is higher in tumors with a Q61 mutation compared to G12/13 mutation in the absence of an allelic mRNA imbalance.
 One caveat, however, is that neither the level of the oncoproteins nor their signaling was directly measured at the protein level as the small amount of tumor material available was devoted to DNA/RNA analysis.
 Second, increasing Kras level increases signaling.
 In agreement, the Krasex3op allele has been documented to express more protein in the lung (Pershing et al., 2015) and increase ERK phosphorylation in hematopoietic stem cells (Sasine et al., 2018).
 Altering rare codons to common in ectopic or endogenous human KRAS also leads to higher translation, KRAS protein expression, and/or MAPK activation (Ali et al., 2017; Fu et al., 2018; Lampson et al., 2013; Pershing et al., 2015; Peterson et al., 2020).
 It remains possible, however, that rare codons are differentially translated (Quax et al., 2015) or higher Kras protein expression reduces MAPK signaling through negative feedback (Shin et al., 2009) specifically in the cell of origin of these pulmonary tumors.
 We also note the caveats that only three downstream target genes were assayed, and at the transcriptional rather than protein level, and further, that these three genes reside in just one effector pathway of RAS.
 Third, high oncogenic signaling is a negative selection, and this selection is p53-dependent.
 It is formally possible that the effect of p53 loss on the mutational bias of urethane is linked to cell fate or other factors instead of suppressing oncogene stress, but this would have to occur very quickly since urethane exposure shortly followed tamoxifen injection.
 We also note that oncogenic stress and p53 induction could not be measured in individual normal cells immediately after acquiring different oncogenic mutations by urethane mutagenesis, but both these points are well supported in multiple model systems (Muñoz-Espín and Serrano, 2014).
 As such, it is reasonable to propose that the level of oncogenic signaling is a driving force in the selection of the type of oncogenic Kras mutations initiating tumorigenesis (Figure 5).
 Capturing signaling in individual normal cells by single-cell transcriptomics immediately after induction of different oncogenic Kras mutations may provide a platform to interrogate this model.
 Further, application of CRISPR-Cas9-based barcoding tools that allow simultaneous lineage tracing and transcriptome analysis of individual cells within a tumor (Bowling et al., 2020; Quinn et al., 2021) could provide a clearer picture of the signaling dynamics throughout the course of tumor evolution.